-As a West country girl from Swindon, I feel lucky that I’m just a hop, skip and a jump away from the picturesque Cotswolds.
+As a West Country girl from Swindon, I feel lucky that I’m just a hop, skip, and jump away from the picturesque Cotswolds.

 It’s an area that transports you back in time to a bygone era.
 In amongst them is a small town which packs a punch with charm; Burford.

 There are some amazing things to do in Burford, and for a tiny place it has some incredible Instagram locations to boot!

 The scenery looks like its straight from a postcard.
 You can take stroll up Burford Hill, have a spot of tea in the iconic Huffkins tea rooms, be wowed by Burford Church, go shopping in Burford high street and have a pint in one of the many quintessential Burford pubs.

 Here’s the full list of the amazing things to do in Burford & the best Instagram spots.

 How to reach Burford, where in England are the Cotswolds?